Skip to main content

 It enhances endothelial function, promotes vasodilation, has favorable effects on lipid profiles by lowering LDL and raising HDL cholesterol, and possesses anti-inflammatory properties.
 The loss of these effects is a primary reason why a woman’s risk of cardiovascular disease increases significantly after menopause.

 The “timing hypothesis,” supported by large-scale clinical data, suggests that initiating hormone therapy close to the onset of menopause can preserve these cardiovascular benefits.
-The goal of in women is to smooth this transition and replenish the signals that are essential for vascular health.
+The goal of hormonal support in women is to smooth this transition and replenish the signals that are essential for vascular health.

 Carefully timed hormonal support initiated near menopause can help preserve the cardiovascular system’s health and function.